 “We’re in the first phase of treating rib fractures.
 And it’s really about where do we go next.
 And where we go next should provide more options to patients.”

-Sanford Health values the ideas and problem-solving ability of its physicians, researchers, clinical workers and support staff.
-Any employee with an idea for a device, therapy, software, tool or other method that helps patients is encouraged to contact the commercialization team and join the dozens of people at Sanford Health who are already inventing.
+Sanford Health is focused on innovation to bring new ideas to market that improve the health and well-being of our patients, people and communities.
+It values the ideas and problem-solving ability of its nurses, physicians, researchers, clinical workers and support staff.
+Any employee with an idea for a device, therapy, software, tool or other method that helps patients is encouraged to contact the innovation and commercialization team and join the dozens of people at Sanford Health who are already inventing.